Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists script lists all files even the hidden ones in different directories.

-12-file_type prints the file type in the /tmp directory
+12-file_type prints the file type in the /tmp directory.

+13-symbolic_link creates a symbolic link in the current working directory.